Orange County Personal Injury Lawyer

 In some cases, a personal injury victim may be able to recover punitive damages if the at-fault party was grossly negligent or intentionally inflicted harm.

 In California, there is no limitation on the total amount of economic damages that can be awarded.
-This includes damages such as medical bills and lost wages.
+This includes property damages, medical bills, and lost wages.
 In general, there is also no cap on the total amount of pain and suffering damages that a personal injury victim can be awarded.
 The exception to this is for medical malpractice claims that have a cap of $250,000 for non-economic damages such as pain and suffering.

 After sustaining an injury in Orange County that was caused by the negligence of another person, there are various steps you can take to ensure you receive maximum compensation.